 Sticky cotton problems plagued the High Plains a few years ago, and mills were reluctant to purchase contaminated bales.
 During fiber laydown at the mill, one contaminated bale can affect as many as 25 to 50 other bales, resulting in increased maintenance and cleaning costs, more down time, and considerable financial losses for the mill.
 This problem results in a backlash by the mills, reducing the marketability of High Plains cotton.
 Lack of commercial testing equipment for determining "sticky" bales results in boycotting of the region's cotton by most mills.
 High Plains producers have come a long way in improving the reputation of the region's cotton due to the introduction of higher strength, longer staple varieties.
 Sticky cotton concerns are still with us and in order to preserve the hard-earned reputation of good quality, measures should be taken by producers to reduce the potential of the problem.
 Late season aphid buildups and resultant honeydew-derived sticky cotton can and should be reduced by insecticide applications and timely chemical termination of the crop.
 Refer to the section on crop maturity determination for more information.
-Dryland producers should consider using low-cost desiccants such as Cyclone on fields that experienced premature cutout due to drought.
-Short plants with low yield potential and 80 percent open bolls (or when two to three unopened first position bolls are above the uppermost first position cracked boll - also called nodes above cracked boll) can usually be terminated using 8-16 oz per acre of Cyclone.
+Dryland producers should consider using low-cost desiccants such as paraquat-based products on fields that experienced premature cutout due to drought.
+Short plants with low yield potential and 80 percent open bolls (or when two to three unopened first position bolls are above the uppermost first position cracked boll - also called nodes above cracked boll) can usually be terminated using paraquat.
+Significant amounts of honeydew and dust on leaves can reduce the effectiveness of paraquat-based products.
 Producers of irrigated cotton should carefully watch the maturity of their crop.
 When an adequate percentage of mature bolls is reached, defoliants and boll openers should be applied.
 Timely termination of irrigated fields will greatly reduce the leaf area necessary for aphids to feed and produce honeydew, thus reducing the potential for sticky cotton problems in harvested lint.